 - She could move her left leg but had no feeling in her left foot.

 Debbie Zagone could only walk with the aid of a gait belt and brace and for no more than 100 feet at a time.
 Additionally, the peripheral vision in her left eye was also effected and since the stroke she had lost all peripheral vision on the left side.

 Thankfully, during Debbie’s 26-day stem cell treatment she saw much improvement, specifically in her vision, sensation, and walking ability.

 Watch now: Deborah Zagone Discusses Adult Stem Cell Treatment for Stroke

-During her treatment Debbie received eight packets of umbilical cord blood-derived stem cells (UCBSC) in addition to hyperbaric oxygen therapy, aquatic therapy, transcranial magnetic stimulation, occupational therapy, physical therapy, acupuncture, and a specific diet and nutrition plan.
+During Stroke Patient treatment Debbie received eight packets of umbilical cord blood-derived stem cells (UCBSC) in addition to hyperbaric oxygen therapy, aquatic therapy, transcranial magnetic stimulation, occupational therapy, physical therapy, acupuncture, and a specific diet and nutrition plan.